 Advise patients about the dangers of overdose, overuse and the importance of safe storage.

-- Limit prescriptions to 12 tablets for acute attacks of gout (6 tablets for older people)
+- Limit prescriptions to the anticipated number of tablets required for managing the acute attack of gout

 - Prescribe monthly for prophylactic use and ensure colchicine is stopped after three to six months